-4 Only one month for granting a permit for installation of solar energy equipment with a capacity of 100 kW or less.
+4 Only one month for granting a permit for installation of solar energy equipment with a capacity building stocks" in the different member states. of 100 kW or less.
 On top of that, no reply from the permitting authority = permit considered as granted.
-One month also for installation of heat pumps below 50 MW.
+One month also for installation of heat European Valuer ► Issue n°30 ► July 2023 pumps below 50 MW.

-Prudently Conservative Valuation Criteria - Are they prudent?
+Conservative Valuation Criteria - Are they prudent?